No. Mindfulness Meditation Isn’t the Only Way to Feel Calm

 Community care also addresses the need for collective action and advocacy.

-Mindfulness might not adequately address the trauma of systemic injustices.
 The mental detachment of mindfulness may also hinder the urgency required for activism.
 Especially activism aimed at dismantling oppressive systems.

 In contrast, community care centres the voices and experiences of marginalised people.
-This provides a platform for shared healing, validation, and empowerment.

-Challenges for Neurodivergent People
+Challenges for neurodivergent people

 While mindfulness has proven effective for many, it may not work for neurodivergent people.
-People with autism, ADHD, or sensory processing differences may find mindfulness difficult.

 Maintaining sustained focus and sensory awareness can lead to distress or frustration.